List of Malankara metropolitans

 Malankara Metropolitan is a title formerly given to the head of the Malankara Church by the Government of Travancore and the Kingdom of Cochin in South India.
 Malankara Metropolitan is the temporal head of the Malankara Church and is elected by the Malankara Association, the chief administrative body of the Malankara Nasrani Community.

 The Malankara Metropolitan is the head of the Malankara Church.
 Due to schisms in the Malankara Church, there are three distinct lines of Malankara Metropolitan.

 The head of the Malankara Orthodox Syrian Church is known as the Malankara Metropolitan, and it was recognized by the Supreme Court of India as the Malankara Metropolitan in the verdict pertaining to the asset dispute with the Malankara Jacobite Syrian Church.
 Baselios Marthoma Mathews III became Malankara Metropolitan in 2021.

-The administrative head of the Malankara Jacobite Syrian Church, a maphrianate of the Syriac Orthodox Church of Antioch is known as the Malankara Metropolitan.
-After the retirement of Mor Baselios Thomas I, Catholicos of India from his administrative duties, Mor Gregorios Joseph became Metropolitan Trustee in 2019, and Malankara Metropolitan in 2024.
-This line is not recognized by the Supreme Court of India.
+The administrative head of the Malankara Jacobite Syrian Church is known as the Malankara Metropolitan.
+Mor Baselios Joseph has been Malankara Metropolitan since 2019.

 The Malankara Mar Thoma Syrian Church primate of the church uses the title "Mar Thoma Metropolitan" since 1894.
 As of 2022 Mar Thoma Metropolitan was Theodosius Mar Thoma.

-List of Malankara Metropolitans(1653-1885)
+List of Malankara Metropolitans(1653-1865)

 This is the list of Church heads of the Malankara Church after Coonan Cross Oath: